tennc/webshell/php/wpes/readme.md

 <img src="http://weaknetlabs.com/images/wpes_7_noo.png"/> <br /><br />
 A screenshot showing how to access the Exploit-DB query that is generated using PHP.
 Click on the image to view it full sized.<br />
 <img src="http://weaknetlabs.com/images/wpes_6.png"/> <br /><br />
-A screenshot showing off the PHP generaqted link for the Google "site:&lt;target>" search.
+A screenshot showing off the PHP generated link for the Google "site:&lt;target>" search.
 Click on the image to view it full sized.<br />
 <img src="http://weaknetlabs.com/images/wpes_7_b.png"/> <br /><br />

 [link](https://github.com/weaknetlabs/wpes)